Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: RESULTS AND DISCUSSION

-(5) Recent papers (e.g. Ref.
-33 of the paper) make the point that a deeper understanding of the temporal quantum evolution in systems of general size $N$ -- as our paper tries to offer -- may shed light on the early-time kinetics in real-world open systems, since this timescale is too short to couple in many of the complex degrees of freedom that will naturally exist in a hot, wet environment.
+(5) Several papers (e.g. Ref.~\cite{Jianshu_SciEDv2020,Donatas2022,Lambert2013}) make the point that a deeper understanding of the temporal quantum evolution in systems of general size $N$ -- as this study tries to offer -- may shed light on the early-time kinetics in real-world open systems, since this timescale is too short to couple in many of the complex degrees of freedom that will naturally exist in a hot, wet environment.

-(6) Overall, we believe our model provides a firm framework for exploring the generation/diffusion of collective coherence across multisite vibronic systems excited by different kinds of fields -- and can even include those introduced by entangled photon sources.